hydrosquall/tiingo-python/docs/usage.rst

     import tiingo

-Now you can use the ``TiingoClient`` to make your API calls.
-(Other parameters are available for each endpoint beyond what has been written below, see docs for full details.)
+Next, initialize your client object.
+It is recommended to use an environment variable to initialize your client object for convenience.

 .. code-block:: python